Monastery of Saint Vlash: History

 The Church dedicated to Saint Blaise existed in this place in the 16th century, and possibly earlier.

-In 1950 a group of Russian nuns led by schemaigumenia Maria (Dokhtorova) who were expelled from Yugoslavia "in half an hour without Church books and Church property" after a sharp cooling of relations between the USSR and Yugoslavia were settled in the monastery.
+In 1950 a group of Russian Orthodox nuns led by schemaigumenia Maria (Dokhtorova) who were expelled from Yugoslavia "in half an hour without Church books and Church property" after a sharp cooling of relations between the USSR and Yugoslavia were settled in the monastery.
 They wrote an appeal to the Secretary of the Moscow Patriarchate, Lev Pariysky: "We were expelled from Yugoslavia because we are subjects of the USSR and because we did not hide that we love our homeland.
 We are in Albania.
 Here we were very well received by both the civil and ecclesiastical authorities, but You can understand how unfortunate it is not to understand the language in which the service is celebrated."
 The nuns asked to return to the USSR.
 A petition was filed for the entry of nuns to the USSR and placement in one of the monasteries, but in 1951, foreign Minister Andrey Vyshinsky informed Georgy Karpov that his Department agreed with the opinion of the Council for the Affairs of the Russian Orthodox Church that it was inappropriate for nuns and their priest to enter the territory of the USSR.
 In this situation, the sisters refused to travel to France or the United States, and requested assistance in placing them in Bulgaria, where they arrived in 1954.
 After that, monastic life in the Monastery of Saint Vlash ceased.